milkyware/milkyware.github.io/_drafts/recreating-wcf-service-in-dotnet-core-from-wsdl.md

 ## Sum up

-In this post, we've looked at how to create an equivalent WCF service hosted in ASPNET Core using Core WCF by generating the contract from a WSDL.
+In this post, we've looked at how to create an equivalent WCF service hosted in ASPNET Core using CoreWCF by generating the contract from a WSDL.
 By maintaining the same WCF contract, the integration can be swapped out with minimal changes to the consuming application.